Charged Queen Cells: What To Do (UK)

 What a Charged Queen Cell Means

 A charged queen cell is one that contains a larva and is being actively fed royal jelly.
 This is the key point where a queen cell becomes meaningful.
 Up until this stage, cups may have appeared and disappeared without consequence, but once a cell is charged, the colony has committed to raising a new queen.
+If you need to compare this with earlier-stage cups, use Queen Cups.

 This does not automatically mean the colony will swarm.
 Charged cells can appear in three main situations: swarm preparation, supersedure, or emergency queen replacement.
 The challenge for the beekeeper is understanding which of these is happening.
+To compare those patterns, see Queen Cells & Swarm Control, Supersedure Queen Cells and Emergency Queen Cells.
+If you want the practical decision page after diagnosis, go to What To Do If You Find Queen Cells.

 Key point: A charged queen cell is a decision made by the colony — not a random event.